Parrot lifespan: Parrots can live 15 to 20 years as pets, but their lifespans are much shorter in the wild.

 What factors influence the life expectancy of parrots?

-The number of years a parrot life is not only determined by its species: nutrition, veterinary care, and mental health also matter a lot.
+The number of years a parrot lives is not only determined by its species: nutrition, veterinary care, and mental health also matter a lot.
 If you want to make sure that your pet reaches its maximum age, the following points should be taken into account:

 The cage should be spacious.
 This will give him space to release his stress and exercise.
 Under no circumstances should a parrot be housed in an environment less than 1 meter long and high.
 In addition, it is necessary to let him be outside his cage for at least 2 hours a day.